bm-almeida/banking-api-test-automation/README.md

 # Banking API Test Automation

-This project is a simple banking API built with Node.js and Express.
-It is used to practice API test automation using Vitest and Supertest.
+Simple REST API built with Node.js and Express, used for practicing API test automation with Vitest and Supertest.

 ## Tech Stack